BlameTroi/txblibs/README.txt

 Memory Management
 -----------------

-Generally the libraries are responsible for managing their own data.
+Libraries are responsible for managing their own data.
+A controlling instance is created via a xx_create() function, and deleted via a xx_destroy() function.

-An instance is created via a xx_create() function, and deleted via a xx_destroy() function.
+Instances are opaque struct typedefs.
+While they are actually pointers, they should be treated as handles.

-Instances are opaque struct typedefs and returned to the client as typed pointers, but think of them as handles.
-Any control block that the client code uses has a character tag used as a quick sanity check, verifying that the correct instance type has been passed.
+Any library defined structure that is shared with client code has a character tag used as a quick sanity check, verifying that the correct instance type has been passed.
 If there is an error, a message is printed on stderr and the program is terminated by an abort().

 Memory managed by the libraries is cleared when allocated and overwritten with 0xfd (253) bytes before it is freed.